Chocolate Chip Cookie Cake Layers:

 water as needed

-First you’ll want to make your cookie crumbs.
-Place your cookies into the food processor and blend until it forms a very fine powder.
+First, make your cookie crumbs.
+Place your cookies into a food processor (or a blender like I did) and blend until it forms a very fine powder.
 You’ll need 2 cups, so just keep blending cookies until you get there (cookies come in all different sizes, so I’m not sure how to give you a count of exactly how many you’ll need).

 Cream Cheese Buttercream Frosting: